httpwg/http-extensions/draft-ietf-httpbis-resumable-upload.md

 The `Upload-Length` request and response header field is an Item Structured Header Field ({{STRUCTURED-FIELDS}}).
 Its value is a non-negative Integer ({{Section 3.3.1 of STRUCTURED-FIELDS}}) and indicates the representation's length as a number of bytes.
 Other values MUST cause the entire header field to be ignored.

 If indicators (1) and (2) are both present in the same request, their indicated lengths MUST match.
-The representation's length MUST stay consistent across subsequent requests.
+The representation's length, if known, MUST stay consistent across subsequent requests.
 A server can use the problem type {{PROBLEM}} of "https://iana.org/assignments/http-problem-types#inconsistent-representation-length" ({{inconsistent-length}}) in responses to indicate inconsistent length values.

 The `Upload-Length` field can be used in response to an offset retrieval; see {{offset-retrieving-server}}.